Eli Lifland

 Career

-I previously worked at Ought on the AI research assistant Elicit.
+I previously worked as a software engineer at Ought on the AI research assistant Elicit.

 Selected work